sayanee/books/_posts/2014-08-13-shape-of-design.md

 layout: post
 title:  "Shape of Design"
 authors: Frank Chimero
-categories:
-- books
-abstract: Beautiful literature in continuous prose on why design is important and how designers work towards it.

 ---

 Go ahead [download](http://shapeofdesignbook.com/) and make a quiet afternoon reflection on all things making and design.